verb (runs, running; past ran /ran/; past participle run)

 - Scotty writes the lyrics, and runs half-formed songs past his brood, before sending them to Nick to musicalise.

-run someone/thing down
+run someone/something down

 - According to one witness, a worker who was standing next to her, the driver deliberately ran Clark down.